yasirshah-analyst/Customers-Data-Analytics/Readme.md

 #### Country Column Cleaning

-##### Standardizing Country Name Casing: The Country column contained inconsistent capitalization.
+##### Standardizing Country Name Casing
+The Country column contained inconsistent capitalization.
 To standardize the full country names, the PROPER() function was applied to ensure that each word begins with a capital letter.
 Screenshot:
 ![Fixing casing issues](Cleaning/Screenshots/Country/fixing_case_issues_in_country.jpg)

-##### Correcting Abbreviated Country Names: After applying the proper case formatting, some abbreviated country names were unintentionally altered (e.g., USA became Usa, and U.S.A became U.s.a).
+##### Correcting Abbreviated Country Names
+After applying the proper case formatting, some abbreviated country names were unintentionally altered (e.g., USA became Usa, and U.S.A became U.s.a).
 Since only a small number of records were affected, these entries were filtered and manually corrected to restore their accurate uppercase format (e.g., USA, UK).

 **Before Cleaning**
 Screenshot: